 The council’s advice on communications is contained within “Code of Guidance for communications with the council.”
 Community councils will respect the advice contained within this.

-Community councils should ensure that an up-to-date contact list of all members, elected and co-opted, is maintained and changes notified to the appropriate area governance staff and/or the Community Council Liaison Officer.
+Community councils should ensure that an up-to-date contact list of all members, elected and co-opted, is maintained and changes notified to the Community Council Liaison Officer.

 Good Practice Agreement